 Affirm.
 A decision of the BTA which upholds the decision of the BOE or STC.
 See Idaho Code Section 63-511.

 Allocation.
-The process of assigning the market value estimate for a subject property between its different components, such as the land and the improvements, or between different parcel numbers if a multi-parcel subject.
+The process of assigning the market value estimate for a subject property between its different components, such as the land and improvements or between different parcel numbers if a multi-parcel subject.

 APA.
 Abbreviation for the Idaho Administrative Procedures Act.

 Appellant.
 A party filing an appeal.
 In most ad valorem cases this is the property owner or taxpayer.
 In some instances it may be the county assessor.
 In appeals from STC decisions, the appellant is usually the taxpayer.

 Appraisal.
 The process of developing an informed opinion of market value for the subject property as of a specific point in time.

 Appraisal adjustments.
 The process an appraiser uses to adjust for differences between a comparable sale or listing and the subject property.
 An adjustment reflects whether and how much a property is inferior or superior to the subject.
 Adjustments are applied to the selling or listing price of the comparable, resulting in a price indication for the subject.